mitpre/raspberry-pi-setup/README.md

 7. rPi Menu > Prefrences > Raspberry Pi Configuration:
 	 - System > Change Hostname: yes!
-	 - System > Boot: To CLI; needed to change the username; after reboot you login in console and can afterwards start the desktop with `startx`
+	 - System > Boot: To CLI; needed to change the user; after reboot you login in console and can afterwards start the desktop with `startx`
 	 - System > Auto Login: untick
 	 - Interfaces: thick what you need
 	 - Localisation > Locale: here you can change the language, & shit